Hydrogen spectral series: Balmer series (n′ = 2)

 The four visible hydrogen emission spectrum lines in the Balmer series.
 H-alpha is the red line at the right.

 The Balmer series includes the lines due to transitions from an outer orbit n > 2 to the orbit n' = 2.

 Named after Johann Balmer, who discovered the Balmer formula, an empirical equation to predict the Balmer series, in 1885.
 Balmer lines are historically referred to as "H-alpha", "H-beta", "H-gamma" and so on, where H is the element hydrogen.
-Four of the Balmer lines are in the technically "visible" part of the spectrum, with wavelengths longer than 400 nm and shorter than 700 nm.
+Four of the Balmer lines are in the technically "visible" part of the spectrum, with wavelengths between 400 nm and 700 nm.
 Parts of the Balmer series can be seen in the solar spectrum.
 H-alpha is an important line used in astronomy to detect the presence of hydrogen.